Mirrors on the ceiling, the pink champagne on ice

 Another issue that is brought into play relates to the impossibility of defining a real inside or outside of the cloud factory.
 Usually, in works that riff off the Lumière brothers’ early film, workers leave an enclosed and delimited place of work.
 When working on microwork websites, this distinction disappears.
 In this sense, this type of work could be seen as emblematic of a much broader tendency towards a collapse of the boundaries between work and life in general, a development which has been analysed at length in theories about the social factory (Mario Tronti), the prosumer (Alvin Toffler), or biopolitical production (Hardt & Negri).

-However, in contrast to artists such as Aaron Koblin, whose work with AMT was received enthusiastically by Amazon as evidenced by eulogising blog posts written by Amazon Web Services’ ‘Chief Evangelist’ Jeff Barr, Superconductor were faced with strong headwinds while using AMT for art production.
-A few days into Superconductor’s field work, the following message appeared on Superconductor’s requester account.
+However, in contrast to artists such as Aaron Koblin, whose work with AMT was received enthusiastically by Amazon as evidenced by eulogising blog posts written by Amazon Web Services’ ‘Chief Evangelist’ Jeff Barr, superconductr were faced with strong headwinds while using AMT for art production.
+A few days into superconductr’s field work, the following message appeared on superconductr’s requester account.

 After a few days more, the following email was received by Superconductor.